Home

 Finally, we are working to develop bacterial bioremediators of environmental plastic.
 We have developed a novel approach to enriching for plastic-degrading soil bacteria, and we have discovered a dozen novel phyla as well as hundreds of novel genera.
 We aim to describe these novel organisms following the SeqCode approach to classifying bacteria using only their genome sequences.

-Our recent papers may be accessed here (not up to date): http://fcohan.faculty.wesleyan.edu/publications-2/
+Our recent papers may be accessed here (not up to date): https://fcohan.faculty.wesleyan.edu/publications-2/